swoody2527/swoody2527/README.md

 ## Hi there, my name is Sam 👋

 I am a Software Devleoper based just outside of London.
-I am currently focusing on honing my JavaScript skills but I love learning new languages, frameworks, and technologies to work on all sorts of different projects.
-I really enjoy working with the back-end to create the guts of systems, but I also enjoy to dabble in front-end.
+I am currently completing my MSc Computer Science at the University of Sussex.

 ### 🛠️ My Skillset
   - Languages: `JavaScript`, `Python`, a bit of `C`